Star Trek’s “Scotty” on D-Day

 Scotty’s pre-Star Trek life

-In 1938 Doohan joined the cadets and near the beginning of the Second World War Doohan enlisted in the Royal Canadian Artillery.
-After a period of time he eventually found his way to the 14th Field Regiment of the Canadian 3rd Infantry Division.
+In 1938 Doohan joined the cadets and near the beginning of the Second World War Doohan enlisted in the Royal Canadian Artillery (RCA).
+After a period of time, he eventually found his way to the 13th Field Regiment of the Canadian 3rd Infantry Division (Doohan served in 22nd Field Battery, RCA).
 Later in his military career he became a Lieutenant and was sent to train in Britain prior to Operation Overlord.
 During the preparation and planning stage of the D-Day landing Doohan would be called upon to lead a unit across Juno Beach.

 Various accounts and records have Doohan being among one of the leading waves of Canadians to set foot on the beach.
 On Juno, his unit was pitted against the German 716th Infantry Division and then further inland, the 211st Panzer Division.
 Doohan and his unit disembarked onto a beach filled with anti-tank land mines.
 Thankfully, if he or any of his crew stepped on one, they were too light to set any off.
 As they made their way across the sand while under heavy defensive machine gun fire, they found some momentary cover behind various beach obstacles.
 At one point, “Scotty” fired upon and took down two enemy snipers.